BrainNotFoundException/HackerRank/README.md

 # HackerRank

-The solutions for all of the problems I've solved on Hackerrank
+The solutions for all of the problems I've solved on HackerRank